Footpath Feasting: The Condiment Tray and DIY Seasoning

 I like my food fiery.
 I don’t do bland.
 I have a very high tolerance to heat and, along with Terence, who is an expert in the art of seasoning and likes his salt and spices, we probably add more condiments to our dishes than the average diner.
 Terence has been known to turn many a clear soup red.

-In Cambodia, where the cuisine lacks the intensity of, say, Thai cuisine (in an interview I recently did with Chef David Thompson he called Cambodian a “gentler cuisine” and I like that), we find we are continually reaching for condiments, especially for the chili.
+In Cambodia, where the cuisine lacks the intensity of, say, Thai cuisine (in an interview I recently did with Chef David Thompson he called Cambodian a “gentler cuisine” and it’s true to a certain extent), we find we are continually reaching for condiments, especially for the chili.

-While not strictly classified as condiments, in Vietnam, there will often be the added bonus of a basket or plate of fresh aromatic herbs and greens that might include any combination of mint, Vietnamese mint, Thai basil, holy basil, coriander, dill, saw tooth herb, fish herb, perilla leaves, bean sprouts, and lettuce, that if served with your dish you should sprinkle on top and can continue to add as liberally as you like throughout your meal.
+While not strictly classified as condiments, in Vietnam, there will often be the added bonus of a basket or plate of fresh aromatic herbs and greens that might include any combination of mint, Vietnamese mint, Thai basil, holy basil, coriander, dill, saw tooth herb, fish herb (or fish leaf), perilla leaves, bean sprouts, and lettuce, that if served with your dish you should sprinkle on top and can continue to add as liberally as you like throughout your meal.

-The condiments are on the table for a reason and you’re welcome to use them to customize your dish to your liking, especially if you believe it to be ‘under-seasoned’.
+The condiments are on the table for a reason and you’re welcome to use them to customise your dish to your liking, especially if you believe it to be under-seasoned.
 Don’t ever consider a street food dish in Asia, especially South East Asia, complete.
-Some dishes are made to be enhanced – pho, congee, cao lau, com ga (and in the Middle East, foul), just to name a few.
+Some dishes are made to be enhanced – pho, congee, cao lau, com ga, just to name a few.
 But how much flavour you add is up to you.

 Just watch what the locals do and add a little of each – you can always add more, but you can never take something away.
 Then again, you don’t have to add anything if you don’t want to.
 And therein lies the beauty of the condiment tray and DIY seasoning.